renevds/todo-react-django/README.md

 # todo-react-django
-Simple To-Do application with react and Django
+Simple To-Do application with a DJango + postgres backend and a react frontend.
+ALl packaged with Docker.

 ## Setup
 ### Development